decklededges/decklededges.github.io/premises.md

 ---
-layout: page
+layout: default
-title: Core Premises?
+title: Core Premises
 permalink: /premises/
 ---

-### Core Premises

 The below core premises are held to be true for TTRPG design.
 Not *all* tabletop RPG design, but the type specifically held by the writers to be examples of good design.
 Certain terms such as: ```RPG```, ```GM```, ```PC```, and ```player``` are not currently defined in this document, and so some knowledge is assumed.